-- One study group showed that third-, fourth-, and fifth-grade students who were taught a foreign language every day in school outperformed the students who were not exposed to a foreign language on their Basic Skills Test.
+4. One study group showed that 3rd, 4th, and 5th grade students who were taught a foreign language every day in school outperformed the students who were not exposed to a foreign language on their Basic Skills Test.

-- While nearly all schools in America are required to offer coursework in languages, the amount of instruction provided for those subjects does not come close to that of math, science, and english courses.
+5. While nearly all schools in America are required to offer coursework in languages, the amount of instruction provided for those subjects does not come close to that of math, science, and English courses.

-- Researchers find that sustained learning in music and theatre correlates strongly with higher achievement in both math and reading.
+7. Researchers find that sustained learning in music and theater correlates strongly with higher achievement in both math and reading.

-- Research suggests that studying a second language is essential to the learning process, creative inquiry, and critical thinking.
+11. Research suggests that studying a second language is essential to the learning process, creative inquiry and critical thinking.
 Foreign language studies have proven to increase problem-solving skills and overall cognitive development.